zendesk/large_object_store/Readme.md

 Store large objects in memcache or others by slicing them.
  - uses read_multi for fast access
  - returns nil if one slice is missing
+ - only uses single read/write if data is below 1MB

 Install
 =======